Camping on Lake Chatuge in Hiawassee, Georgia

 Sometimes the best trips are short jaunts.
 Plan a weekend getaway to North Georgia, South Georgia or West Georgia with these ideas for places to stay, play and eat.

-After breakfast at the hotel, take hike at Brasstown Bald, the highest point in Georgia and part of the Chattahoochee National Forest.
+Take an early morning hike at Brasstown Bald, the highest point in Georgia and part of the Chattahoochee National Forest.
 At the top of the mountain, on a clear day, get a selfie with Atlanta (which is two hours away) in the background.

 Pat your belly while looking at local art on display at Brasstown Valley Resort and Spa in Young Harris.
 Purchase your favorite before heading to the stables for a trail ride through the mountains.